HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 2/3-weather-app.md

-# Building a Weather Widget
+# Building a Weather Widget: Code Along

 The data that we get back has a lot of information.
 The data object consists of two JavaScript objects; the object of interest to us is the one named "current_observation".
 This object has a lot of interesting data.